a5chanda/shopify-sre-backend/README.md

 The backend is developed with Express.js and Firebase.
 The server has several endpoints set up to facilitate the interactions between the front-end react application and Firebase.

-- When a user searches by images, it returns the list of similar images, ordered by the closest match

 ## Next Steps
 Currently the infrastructure is set up to incorporate search of tags and integration with Google Vision API to auto generate tags/descriptions.
 In addition, the repository can currently hold other file types such as pdfs